 "Votes for women" – United Kingdom

-A predecessor of the British women’s suffrage activists was the author Mary Wollstonecraft, who demanded equality for women in her 1792 book “A Vindication of the Rights of Women”.
-In the 18th century her demands fell on deaf ears.
+A predecessor of the British women’s suffrage activists was the author Mary Wollstonecraft, who demanded equality for women in 1792 in her book “A Vindication of the Rights of Women”.
+In the 18th century her demands were ignored.

-The National Society for Women’s Suffrage was formed as a result, with regional groups throughout the country.
-Lydia Becker was among the most prominent members, making many speeches on women’s suffrage.
+As a result the National Society for Women’s Suffrage was formed, with regional groups throughout the country.
+Lydia Becker was among the most prominent members, holding many speeches on women’s suffrage.
 In 1870 Lydia Becker and Jessie Boucherett founded the "Women’s Suffrage Journal", which became the most important publication on women’s suffrage in Britain in the 19th century.
-The demands of the women’s suffrage movement were focussed on restricted voting rights for women – e.g. based on property.
+The women’s suffrage movement demanded only restricted voting rights for women – e.g. based on property.

 In conjunction with the introduction of universal suffrage for men at the beginning of 1918, women aged over 30 were granted restricted voting rights.
 This gave 40% of British women access to political participation.
 It was not until ten years after the First World War, in 1928, that universal equal suffrage was extended to women over 21.